danielljeon/docs/conventions/markdown.md

 ## 2 Language Rules

-All written non-coding / machine language is Canadian English.
+All written non-coding/machine language is Canadian English.

 - No oxford comma.
 - Carry overs from British English like "colour".